NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 make install
 ```
 # Testing installed ngen
-To make sure that your installed ngen works correctly you can use the following command.
-Supposed you have loaded routing module in your environment.
+To make sure that your installed ngen works correctly, you can use the following command.
+Supposed you have loaded the routing module in your environment.

 ```sh
  /home-directory/ngen/cmake_build/ngen /home-directory/ngen/ubiquitous-doodle/Gage_11480390.gpkg "all" /home-directory/ngen/ubiquitous-doodle/Gage_11480390.gpkg "all" realization.json
 ```

-## ngen-cal
+# ngen-cal
-You can use the ngen virtual environment to setup the calibration workflow.
+You can use the ngen virtual environment to set up the calibration workflow.
-To do this use this command:
+To do this, use this command:

 ```sh
 python -m venv venv
 source ./venv/bin/activate
 ```
 Now, pull the ngen-cal repository to your directory:

 ```sh
 https://github.com/NOAA-OWP/ngen-cal/wiki/Installing-ngen-cal
 ```